weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.hybrid-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.hybrid.ts';

-`Hybrid` search combines a vector search and a keyword (BM25F) search.
-By default, the results are equally weighted.
-To improve search precision, change the [weights](#balance-keyword-and-vector-search) or the [ranking method](#change-the-ranking-method).
+`Hybrid` search combines results of a vector search and a keyword (BM25F) search.
+You can set the [weights](#balance-keyword-and-vector-search) or the [ranking method](#change-the-ranking-method).

 ## Basic hybrid search

-- Match if an object contains the search keyword.
-- Match if an object's vector is similar to the vector for the search string
+Combines results of a vector search and a keyword search based on the query string.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">